+'''

-void GciReleaseOops( theOops, numOops)
+void GciReleaseOops(theOops, numOops)

-const OopType theOops[ ];
+const OopType theOops[];

 ArraySizeType numOops;

+'''
-theOops An array of OOPs.
-Each element of the array corresponds to an

-object to be released.
+the Oops An array of OOPs.
+Each element of the array corresponds to an object to be released.

-numOops The number of elements in theOops .

 The GciReleaseOops function removes the specified OOPs from the user session's export set, thus permitting GemStone to remove them as a result of garbage collection.